TeeNEXTers Festival 2016

 10th September 2016, National University of Ireland Maynooth, Maynooth

 Dropped Out or Kicked Out?
-2 is the final piece as part of a research project led by NUI Maynooth student Sarah Meeney, which is based on exclusion and the forced expulsion of students in the Irish education system.
+2 was the final piece of a part of a research project led by NUI Maynooth student Sarah Meeney, which is based on exclusion and the forced expulsion of students in the Irish education system.

 The play, created for video format, is a collection of scenes based on monologues and testimonies from those who have been excluded from the education system - and in some cases - society.

-A special performance of Car Plays was also presented by Kildare Youth Theatre at the Forum.
+A special performance of Car Plays was also presented by Kildare Youth Theatre at the Maynooth Event, with which a live performance of Dropped Out Kicked Out 2 took place in front of a limited audience.

 20th-22nd June 2016, Liffey Studio